bitflags/bitflags/spec.md

 You can't use `bitflags` to:

 - guarantee only bits corresponding to defined flags will ever be set. `bitflags` is a light wrapper over an integer type, not a language feature pollyfill.
+- define bitfields.
+It only generates types where bits correspond to flags and set functions over them.

 ## Definitions